Ynlay/100-days-of-code/log.md

 ### Day 60: March 18

-**Today's Progress**: Downloaded microsoft sql management studio to get familiar with databases and SQL, i already knew the 			      basics of SQL thanks to SoloLearn.
+**Today's Progress**: Downloaded microsoft SQL management studio to get familiar with databases and SQL, i already knew the 			      basics of SQL thanks to SoloLearn.
 Completed a few challenges on javascript from FreeCodeCamp.

 ### DAYS SKIPPED SO FAR : 14